IsaacThaJunior/IsaacThaJunior/README.md

 Software Engineer, Technical writer and Open source contributor
 ---------------------------------------------------------------

-I am currently a Frontend Engineer and Technical writer with a deep focus on creating accessible pixel perfect designs, learning new technologies and also teaching what I know.
+I am currently a Frontend Engineer and Technical writer with a deep focus on creating accessible pixel perfect design, learning new technologies and also teaching what I know.
 I am intrigued by Python and currently learning it.
 I contribute to Open source from time to time

 * 🌍  I'm based in Nigeria
 * 🖥️  See my portfolio at [https://portfolio-for-isaac.netlify.app/](http://https://portfolio-for-isaac.netlify.app/)